janitorbeta

 Other options I tried, if you want to check out for yourself, are:

-• Electron Hub (model examples: GLM 4.7 Flash, Kimi K2.5 — it's actually very good too, but it has added restriction for NSFW)
+• Electron Hub (model examples: Deepseek v4 Flash, Kimi K2.5 — it's actually very good too, but it's currently unavailable for free)

-• NavyAI (model examples: Gemini v2.5 Pro — but has a low token limitation per day)
+• NavyAI (model examples: Gemini v2.5 Pro — but has a very low token limitation per day)

 • MeganovaAI (model examples: Sapphira-L3.3-70B-0.1 — decent but not as good as the others)